Define your permissions

 Important to note here is that global permissions take precedence over everything.

-Example: a user who has the READ_DOCUMENTS:my-schema
+Example: a user who has the VIEW_DOCUMENTS:my-schema

 permission, will be able to read all documents of schema my-schema